 A defining feature of palliative care is its highly interdisciplinary nature.
 Palliative care nurses may intersect with other specialties such as oncology, aged care and chronic disease.
 Palliative care nurses will also work alongside many generalist health professionals to support the person and their family including GPs, social workers, physiotherapists, occupational therapists, pastoral care and spiritual caregivers.
 The role of the specialist palliative care nurse in this setting is to educate, empower and validate the generalist team through the provision of quality palliative care.
 Competencies across five interrelated domains have been described for Australian specialist palliative care nurses:

-If you are looking to develop skills and understanding in palliative care, CareSearch has details on Short Courses and Workshops and Formal Qualifications as well as information about eLearning.
+If you are looking to develop skills and understanding in palliative care, CareSearch has details on Short Courses and Workshops and information about eLearning opportunities including many that can be completed as part of CPD.

 Read the Competency Standards for Specialist Palliative Care Nursing

-Read the National Palliative care Standards, 5th ed (371kb pdf)
+Read the National Palliative care Standards, 5th ed (357kb pdf)

 More palliative care nursing resources